sajagana/WIKI_page_test_repo/CCNA Exam Qus-Final.md

 	Answer
 	The correct answer is 2001:DB8:0:3::31/64.
 This is the first available IPv6 address after the IPv6 address assigned to SW3 VLAN 1 (2001:dbB8:0:3::30/64).
 The IPv6 subnet mask should be the same as assigned to SW3 VLAN1 (/64).

 Use the show ipv6 route command, examine the routing table on the R1 router.
 What is the next-hop IPv6 address to the 2001:db8:0:2::/64 network?
-Need to find the answer

 * 2001:db8:0:2::2